prp-e/persian_ocr_project/README.md

 - AI library: PyTorch
 - Model: [YOLOv5](https://github.com/ultralytics/yolov5)

+## Models and Datasets

+Links to models and datasets will be available here soon.

+## Results

 ## Project Phases

 This part has been divided to two.
 First part is mostly considered _lab phase_ since we're working as a group of data scientists and AI enthusiasts to develop and deploy our model and the second part is also considered as _business/product phase_ and we try to present the result as a product to the outside world.